Million dollar investment for regional incubator spaces

 Announced today by The Hon John Barilaro MP, the Boosting Business Innovation grant will help UON to create enabling environments where researchers, start-ups and SMEs can undertake multi-disciplinary collaboration and produce the next generation of entrepreneurs.

-Deputy Vice-Chancellor, Professor Kevin Hall said the grant would help kick start a networked innovation ecosystem across the region.
+Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall said the grant would help kick start a networked innovation ecosystem across the region.

 “This Boosting Business Innovation grant allows us to fast-track our plans for an Integrated Innovation Network in the Hunter, providing some of the key physical pieces of the enabling infrastructure our region needs to support and nurture an ideas boom,” said Professor Hall.